-- 86. Plaintiffs incorporate by reference each and every allegation contained in the preceding paragraphs of this Complaint as though fully set forth herein. - 87.
-Since 1864, the Nevada Constitution has provided intrinsic and unalienable rights and liberties to its citizens. - 88.
-Chief among those rights and liberties are those found in Article 1 of the Nevada Constitution. - Article 1, §1 of the Nevada Constitution provides, in pertinent part: "[A]ll men 89. are by Nature free and equal and have certain inalienable rights among which are those of enjoying and defending life and liberty; Acquiring, Possessing and Protecting property and pursuing and obtaining safety and happiness[.] - 90.
-Similarly, Article I, §8 provides No person shall be deprived of life, liberty, or property, without due process of law. - 91.
-Defendants' arbitrary inclusion of the terms "intimidation" and "undue influence" interferes with Plaintiffs' rights and liberties as set forth under Article 1, §1 of the Nevada Constitution. - 92.
-Plaintiffs have no adequate remedy at law and will suffer serious and irreparable harm to their constitutional rights unless Defendants are enjoined from implementing those vague and overbroad subsections in SB 406 codified in NRS Chapter 293.
+- 83. Plaintiffs incorporate by reference each and every allegation contained in the preceding paragraphs of this Complaint as though fully set forth herein. - 84.
+Since 1864, the Nevada Constitution has provided intrinsic and unalienable rights and liberties to its citizens. - 85.
+Chief among those rights and liberties are those found in Article 1 of the Nevada Constitution. - 86.
+Article 1, §1 of the Nevada Constitution provides, in pertinent part: "[A]ll men are by Nature free and equal and have certain inalienable rights among which are those of enjoying and defending life and liberty; Acquiring, Possessing and Protecting property and pursuing and obtaining safety and happiness[.]

+- 87. Similarly, Article I, §8 provides No person shall be deprived of life, liberty, or property, without due process of law. - 88.
+Defendants' arbitrary inclusion of the terms "intimidation" and "undue influence" interferes with Plaintiffs' rights and liberties as set forth under Article 1, §1 of the Nevada Constitution. - 89.
+Plaintiffs have no adequate remedy at law and will suffer serious and irreparable harm to their constitutional rights unless Defendants are enjoined from implementing those vague and overbroad subsections in SB 406 codified in NRS Chapter 293. - Plaintiffs have found it necessary to engage the services of private counsel to 90. vindicate their rights under the law.
+Plaintiffs are entitled to an award of attorney's fees thereon.